 The Swiss Travel Pass is a transportation pass specifically designated for tourists who are not residents of Switzerland or Liechtenstein.

 It is ideal for those who like all-in-one solutions: the pass covers all train, bus, and boat travel for 3, 4, 8, or 15 days at a time.
-Starting in 2022, there will also be a six-day Swiss Travel Pass (Flex) version.
+There is also be a six-day Swiss Travel Pass (Flex) version.

 A run-down of the benefits